Hiking Mt Yōtei - Makkari trail

 We had planned this hike to take place on Sunday because it was the only day where the forecast didn’t call for rain, but the sky didn’t look so promising at the start.

-The brochure warns us that “the trail steepens and zigzag after the 4th station”, but wasn’t so noticeable.
+The brochure warns us that “the trail steepens and zigzag after the 4th station”, but it wasn’t so noticeable.
 The trail was shrouded in clouds for our entire ascent until about the 6th station (1,321m) which made for a very muddy and damp walk.

 Getting tired, which means more rest breaks and more photo ops at each station.
 Realising that the stations are not quite equidistant in distance but in elevation gain, with each station about 150m in elevation away.